 If your loved one was fatally injured in a motor vehicle accident, a defective product or through another serious accident, it is wise to seek legal representation from an experienced Glendale wrongful death lawyer.
 Once the negligent party has been determined after a thorough examination of the accident, we will negotiate a beneficial settlement with the at-fault party’s insurance carrier.
 If a settlement cannot be reached, we are fully confident in our ability to represent you in court.
 It is our goal to recover the maximum monetary compensation possible in your situation to provide financial stability for your family following this devastating loss.

 - Is there a limit on how much you can recover?

 - Elements for a valid wrongful death claim

 - Time limit to file a claim

-Not everyone has the privilege of filing for wrongful death.
-As in the case in most states, Arizona limits the ability to file for wrongful death to only certain parties close to the deceased person.
+Not everyone has the privilege of filing for wrongful death after a fatal accident.
+As in the case in most states, Arizona law limits the ability to file for wrongful death to only certain parties close to the deceased person.
 Arizona Revised Statute 12-612 states who can and cannot file a lawsuit after the wrongful death of a party.
 The law gives the initial opportunity to file to the deceased person’s surviving husband or wife.
 The opportunity next passes to the decedent’s adult child, then a parent or guardian.
 If these parties do not wish to bring the claim themselves, they can use a personal representative of the deceased person to file on behalf of all surviving loved ones.